 The law gives parents the right to withdraw pupils from sex education lessons.
 If parents wish to do this, they should write to the Headteacher.
 They do not have to give their reasons, but they will be invited to come in and discuss their reservations with us.
 Any pupils withdrawn from sex education will work quietly in the library or other suitable area of the school.

 We consider all our pupils to have individual needs and seek through our pastoral system to give support to them so that they may all fulfil their potential.
 Where a pupil experiences particular difficulties, all teaching staff are alerted at the beginning of the school year, the pupil's progress is monitored carefully and a programme of support is arranged in conjunction with parents and the pupil.
 We also work closely with our feeder primary schools to ensure continuity of provision where difficulties have already been identified.

-As well as expertise within school, we are also able to draw on the support of other professionals, including the School Nurse, the School Doctor, the Educational Welfare Service and the Educational Psychologist.
+As well as expertise within school, we are also able to draw on the support of other professionals, including our School Counsellor, the School Nurse, the School Doctor, the Educational Welfare Service and the Educational Psychologist.

 A copy of the school's Special Needs Policy is available from the school.
 If you have any queries regarding provision for your daughter, please do not hesitate to contact the Special Educational Needs Co-ordinator.

 Pupils in Years 7 to 9 have a homework timetable stating for each day of the week the subjects for which homework is to be set and the amount of time which should be spent on it.

 Girls have a Pupil Planner in which homework should be noted.
 Parents are asked to sign this weekly.
 Parents are also asked to inform their daughter's Head of House if they feel that too much or too little time is being spent on homework.

 Year 10 and 11 pupils are expected to organise their own private study time so as to meet their homework deadlines.